dcunited001/dcunited001.github.io/_posts/2018-02-18-semioteleological-revolution-a-sociophysical-phase-change.md

 - people who excel or are strongest when living within a world that is a lie, and a lie that is ostensibly constructed specifically or generally for their own detriment.
+  - (how this is perfect for dealing with ideologies based on lies, like communism, which must extinguish all other knowledge systems in order to ensure nothing threatens its own utopic reality constructed additively from the materialistic metaphysical)
+    - i need to reword the above ideas, but the perfect allusion for this is Yaldaboath, the ignorant god-like being from Gnosticism who deems itself as God because it can see nothing above itself.
+      - this being arrogantly assumes itself to be God because it can conceive of nothing higher and nothing greater.
+  - the perfect way to deal with such nonsense, whether systems of knowledge constructed

   - if you dupe your enemy into creating a reality that is false and you hold the keys to demonstrate that their strongly constructed reality is false, you have power to live within smaller lies of